 “Sleep courses through every fiber of my body, but it cannot find a single spot to settle down”.

-The banks of the river Ravi turn into slaughter houses with scores of people in caravans crossing them chopped in a span of minutes.
-Baijnath meets a few of his family members on the banks of the river where accounts of his personal loss strikes him hard, churns his inners, boils his blood and turns him into a fiercely vengeful creature.
+The banks of the river Ravi turn into slaughterhouses with scores of people in caravans crossing them chopped in a span of minutes.
+Baijnath meets a few of his family members on the banks of the river where accounts of his personal loss strike him hard, churning his inners, boiling his blood and turning him into a fiercely vengeful creature.